hotchpotch/yasem/README.md

-# YASEM (Yet Another Splade|Sparse Embedder)
+## YASEM (Yet Another Splade|Sparse Embedder)

 YASEM is a simple and efficient library for executing SPLADE (Sparse Lexical and Expansion Model for Information Retrieval) and creating sparse vectors.
-It provides a straightforward interface inspired by SentenceTransformers for easy integration into your projects.
+It provides a straightforward interface inspired by [SentenceTransformers](https://sbert.net/) for easy integration into your projects.

 ## Why YASEM?

-- **Simplicity**: YASEM focuses on providing a clean and simple implementation of SPLADE without unnecessary complexity.
+- Simplicity: YASEM focuses on providing a clean and simple implementation of SPLADE without unnecessary complexity.
-- **Efficiency**: Generate sparse embeddings quickly and easily.
+- Efficiency: Generate sparse embeddings quickly and easily.
-- **Flexibility**: Works with both NumPy and PyTorch backends.
+- Flexibility: Works with both NumPy and PyTorch backends.
-- **Convenience**: Includes helpful utilities like `get_token_values` for inspecting feature representations.
+- Convenience: Includes helpful utilities like get_token_values for inspecting feature representations.

 ## Installation